The Shady Side Of Kamala Harris

 Maybe glossy fashion magazines aren't what they used to be, but still, being on the cover of Vogue seems cool, right?
 That didn't stop the KHive from turning a mediocre photoshoot into a new media meltdown.

-Harris graced the cover of the mag's February 2021 edition in a decidedly casual look — black pants, a blazer, and her signature low-top Converse All-Stars.
+Harris graced the cover of the magazine's February 2021 edition in a decidedly casual look — black pants, a blazer, and her signature low-top Converse All-Stars.
 Vogue has faced criticism in recent years for its lack of black artists, so the mag had a black photographer "known for his unstudied aesthetic" shoot the cover, according to The New York Times.
-The "unflattering" photo might seem fine to the untrained eye, but it caused an "uproar" on social media for being "determinedly unfancy," to a "disrespectful" degree.
+The "unflattering" photo might seem fine to the untrained eye, but it caused an "uproar" on social media for being "determinedly unfancy" to a "disrespectful" degree.

 Kamala Harris lied about Honest Abe